zkmkarlsruhe/museum-label/README.md

 Digitalized Museum Information
 ==============================

-With this prototype we want to digitalize the information flow for the visitors using simple displays.
+With this prototype we want to digitize the information flow for the visitors using simple displays.
 There are a lot of use cases for such displays.

 Use Cases